About UMass Amherst

-- Must possess a valid graduate certificate of training from a police academy approved by the Municipal Police Training Committee (MPTC), AND one of the following:
+- Must possess a valid graduate certificate of training from a police academy approved by the Municipal Police Training Committee (MPTC).

 - Out of state lateral applicants: A person who has been employed as a police officer in another state may qualify for an exemption from recruit training.
 In order to determine whether they might qualify for this, an individual may request an advisory letter.
 Applicants who attended a police academy outside of Massachusetts should obtain an advisory letter from the Massachusetts Police Training Committee.
 This letter should indicate that the MPTC would act favorably on your request to become a police officer in Massachusetts.
 Advisory letter requests may be completed at https://www.mass.gov/how-to/request-an-exemption-or-temporary-waiver.
 Your advisory letter should be included with your application.

 - No criminal convictions as required by law (felony, domestic assault, drug dealer, etc.)

 - Current valid driver’s license.

 - Current Massachusetts Class A License To Carry a firearm.